liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/06-using-message-boards.markdown

 You can add a Message Boards widget to a page from the *Add* (![Add](../../../../images/icon-control-menu-add.png)) menu's *Collaboration* section.
-The Message Boards interface is very similar to other message boards that populate the Internet.
+The Message Boards interface is similar to other message boards that populate the Internet.
 In any case, it can't hurt to explore how to use
 @product@'s Message Boards and discover its features.